 - Member-owned.
-Being member-owned means credit unions have a finger on the pulse of what their members actually want.
-What's more, having a strong presence in local communities – not just bustling city centers – allows credit unions to position themselves alongside the goals of other community members and organizations.
+A member-owned credit union has a finger on the pulse of what their members actually want.
+What's more, having a strong presence in local communities — not just bustling city centers — allows credit unions to position themselves alongside the goals of other community members and organizations.

-- Fewer fees.
-Whereas a commercial bank typically charges a business accountholder monthly maintenance and transaction fees, credit unions try to take the emphasis away from that.
-Because credit unions are not-for-profit, they generally charge fewer (or lower) fees on their business accounts.
-In addition, they provide more value to their members in the form of offering lower loan rates and paying higher dividends on deposit accounts.
+- Few fees.
+A commercial bank typically charges a business accountholder monthly maintenance and transaction fee — credit unions try to take the emphasis away from that.
+Because credit unions are not-for-profit, they generally charge few (or low) fees on their business accounts.
+In addition, they provide more value to their members in the form of offering low loan rates and paying high interest on deposit accounts.

 - Local market knowledge.
-A credit union's charter or field of membership is generally locally based or they at least have a local presence in your area.
+A credit union's charter or field of membership is generally locally based, or they at least have a local presence in your area.
 To a business owner, there's a lot to like about that.
-At BECU, for example, you're not working with a business banker in another state.
-You're getting local market knowledge from a local industry professional, which puts you in a position to get the best products or loan for your specific type of business.
+At BECU, we are local to the Pacific Northwest market.
+So, if you're doing your business in PNW, you are getting local market knowledge from a local industry professional, which puts you in a position to get the best products or loan for your specific type of business.
 Once you've established a relationship, you can leverage that knowledge for future business decisions.

 - Service that cares.
 Credit unions were built on the philosophy of putting their members first.
 Whether you're an aspiring entrepreneur or making the switch after 10+ years in business, your time is valuable, and service is paramount when deciding on a financial institution.
 A credit union's goal isn't to make a quick buck off another account being opened — their goal is to help you succeed in making your business flourish.

 - A variety of tools and resources.
 The business products available at a commercial bank and credit union are virtually the same.
 However, the rates and fees of those products may differ at each institution.
-At BECU, we support businesses by offering competitive checking and saving accounts, business loans, credit cards, and investments, as well as partnering with best-in-class providers to offer payment processing and payroll/HR solutions.
+At BECU, we support businesses by offering competitive checking and saving accounts, business loans, credit cards, as well as partnering with best-in-class providers to offer payment processing and payroll/HR solutions.
 In addition, both commercial banks and credit unions make it easy to bank from anywhere using online and mobile banking.
-Most credit unions also participate in the shared branching network, which allows businesses to make deposits and withdrawals using ATMs of other credit unions across the country – for free.
+Most credit unions also participate in the shared branching network, which allows businesses to make deposits and withdrawals using ATMs of other credit unions across the country — without surcharge fees.